cpp-variables-volatile

 }

-• Without volatile: The compiler could optimize the loop while (!buttonPressed) assuming that buttonPressed never changes, because it sees no modification in the main program (This would cause the program to never exit the loop).
+• Without volatile: The compiler might optimize the while (!buttonPressed) loop by assuming that buttonPressed never changes, because it doesn’t see any modification in the main program (This would cause the program to never exit the loop).

-• With volatile: The compiler always checks the actual value of buttonPressed from memory, ensuring it detects changes made by external hardware.
+• With volatile: The compiler always checks the real value of buttonPressed from memory, ensuring it detects changes made by external hardware.

-The volatile modifier has been supported by C++ standards since its early versions and remains relevant in hardware-level programming and embedded systems.
+The volatile modifier has been supported by C++ standards since its early versions and remains relevant in hardware-level and embedded systems programming.

-However, in modern applications, especially in multithreaded programming, std::atomic (and other synchronization primitives) are usually preferred to handle shared variables and safe synchronization between threads.
+But in modern applications, especially in multithreaded programming, std::atomic (and other synchronization primitives) are usually preferred for handling shared variables and safe synchronization between threads.